RebelCode/wp-rss-aggregator/readme.txt

 == Changelog ==

+= 4.6 (2014-09-22) =
+* Enhanced: Improved the user interface, with better responsiveness and tooltips.
+* Enhanced: Removes the ID column.
+The ID is now shown fixed in row actions.
+* Enhanced: Feed Preview indicates if feed items have no dates.
+* Fixed bug: If a feed item has no date, the date and time it was imported is used.

 = 4.5.3 (2014-09-15) =
 * New Featured: Added filter to allow adding RSS feeds to the head of your site's pages for CPTs.